-rajma, kadhi, dal and chhole, the common belief is that excessive white rice consumption can cause constipation.
+Rice is a staple in most parts of the country, especially north India and south India.
+While it may make for an excellent food paired with rajma, kadhi, dal and chhole, the common belief is that excessive white rice consumption can cause constipation.
 Constipation is one of the most common digestive problems, where bowel movements are not smooth and regular.
 Of most foods that cause this condition, white rice tops the list.
 However, is it really true?
 Does rice promote constipation?
 Being a rich source in fibre, isn't it supposed to stimulate bowel movement?
-Let's find out.
+Here's all that you need to know.

 According to Health Coach and Macrobiotic Nutritionist Shilpa Arora, "Rice has been a part of Satvik diets from Vedic literature.
 It's known to be the most easily digested grain.
 Constipation is a disease that has become more prevalent in the modern times, owing to excessive consumption of processed foods with high sugar and salt and zero fibre in them.
 Including raw vegetables, dals, and fresh fruits in your diet will never cause constipation.
 Dal and rice is a complete protein food having essential nutrients and fibre content.
 Always remember to add ghee to your rice to avoid such a condition."

 As per Dietitian Nidhi Sawhney, "Rice in some cases has been seen to cause constipation because of its removed husk and polish.
 However, pairing it with fibrous vegetables, cumin seeds, flaxseeds, et al. may not cause such a condition.
 This practice will avoid any digestive condition.
 Brown rice, in fact, is a non-processed form of rice, which is high on fibre.
 So, you can replace white rice with brown and red rice."